-The analog inputs are truly differential with an absolute, common mode range for the CH0-CH15 and COM input pins extending from GND - 0.3V to V{CC} + 0.3V.
-Outside these limits, the ESD protection devices begin to turn on and the errors due to input leakage current increase rapidly.
-Within these limits, the LTC2495 converts the bipolar differential input signal V{IN} = IN^+ - IN^- (where IN^+ and IN^- are the selected input channels), from - FS = - 0.5 • V{REF} /Gain to + FS = 0.5 • V{REF} /Gain where V{REF} = REF+ - REF-.
+The analog inputs are truly differential with an absolute, common mode range for the CHO-CH15 and COM input pins extending from GND - 0.3V to V{CC} + 0.3V.
+Within these limits, the LTC2497 converts the bipolar differential input signal V{IN} = IN+ - IN- (where IN+ and IN- are the selected input channels), from - FS = - 0.5 • V{REF} where V{REF} = REF+ - REF-.
 Outside this range, the converter indicates the overrange or the underrange condition using distinct output codes (see Table 1).

 Signals applied to the input (CH0-CH15, COM) may extend 300mV below ground and above V{CC} .
-In order to limit any fault current, resistors of up to 5k may be added in series with the input.
+In order to limit any fault current due to input ESD leakage current, resistors of up to 5k may be added in series with the input.
 The effect of series resistance on the converter accuracy can be evaluated from the curves presented in the Input Current/Reference Current sections.
 In addition, series resistors will introduce a temperature dependent error due to input leakage current.
 A 1nA input leakage current will develop a 1ppm offset error on a 5k resistor if $V{REF} = 5V$.
 This error has a very strong temperature dependency.